noahehall/multicloud/providers/aws/services/compute/outposts.md

 ## basics

-- a pool of AWS compute and storage capacity deployed at a site
+- a pool of AWS compute and storage capacity deployed at your site
-- AWS operates, monitors, and manages this capacity as part of an AWS Region
+- AWS operates, monitors, and manages this capacity as part of an existing AWS Region

+### networking

+- everything you do in AWS cloud you can do on the infra running in the outposts rack
+- resources deployed to outpotsts an comms with each other even if they are in different outpost subnets
+  - even with other resources within the same VPC, but hosted in the cloud
+  - remember: outposts merely extends the existing AWS infra to your on premise site via the outposts rack
+- of course you can lock this all down via standard networking tools
+  - security groups
+  - NACLs
+  - route tables
+  - etc

+#### outposts lan

+- link aggregation: link aggregation control protocol (LACP)
+- service link vlan: connectivity for outposts back to the aws region
+- lgw vlan: connectivity to the local customer network

 ### Security